Keyboard shortcuts

 Engine State

-Engine is generic over host state: Engine<State>, where State: Clone + Sync + 'static.
+Engine is generic over host state: Engine<State>, where State: Clone + Send + Sync + 'static.
 The state is stored as engine.state: Arc<State> and is shared across all injected functions.

 • Use Engine::with_prelude(())? if you do not need host state.